CHÂTEAU LYNCH BAGES 1986

 Falstaff

-Dark carmine garnet, delicate ochre edge, water edge.
-Fine chocolate nuances on the nose, restrained bouquet, opens very slowly, ripe plums, blackberries.
-Juicy, sweet confit, present tannins, seems a bit liqueur-like and clumsy, the sweetness dominates the finish, is not really elegant, slightly dry tannins
+Dark carmine garnet, delicate ochre rim, watery edge.
+On the nose fine chocolatey nuances, restrained bouquet, opens very slowly, ripe plums, blackberries.
+Juicy, sweet confit, present tannins, seems somewhat liqueur-like and clumsy, the sweetness dominates on the finish, does not show real elegance, somewhat dry tannins

 Read more